Ferymad/MEGA-Analiz/ai/codex/codex.md

 - For GitHub Actions: Use GitHub Secrets to store sensitive information.
 Access them in the workflow file using `${{ secrets.SECRET_NAME }}`.
 - For Vercel: Add environment variables through the Vercel dashboard.
 They will be automatically available during build and runtime.

+## CI/CD Troubleshooting

+### Common CI Issues
+1. **Build Failures**:
+   - Check if all dependencies are correctly listed in `package.json`.
+   - Ensure Node.js version in CI matches your local development version.
+2. **Test Failures**:
+   - Run tests locally to reproduce the issue.
+   - Check if tests depend on environment variables not set in CI.

+### Common CD Issues
+1. **Deployment Failures**:
+   - Verify build settings in Vercel dashboard.
+   - Check if all required environment variables are set.
+2. **Runtime Errors**:
+   - Review Vercel deployment logs.
+   - Ensure compatibility between local and production environments.

+## Managing Environment Variables and Secrets

+### GitHub Actions
+1. Go to your GitHub repository settings.
+2. Navigate to Secrets and Variables > Actions.
+3. Click "New repository secret" to add a secret.
+4. In your workflow file, use secrets like this: `${{ secrets.SECRET_NAME }}`

+### Vercel
+1. Go to your project in the Vercel dashboard.
+2. Navigate to Settings > Environment Variables.
+3. Add your environment variables here.
+4. For sensitive information, ensure "Encrypt" is selected.

+Remember: Never commit sensitive information directly to the repository.